-Lead Agencies are required to give priority for child care assistance to children with special needs, which can include vulnerable populations, in families with very low incomes and to children experiencing homelessness (658E(c)(3)(B); 98.46(a)).
-The prioritization of CCDF assistance services is not limited to eligibility determination (i.e., the establishment of a waiting list or the ranking of eligible families in priority order to be served).
+Lead Agencies are required to give priority for child care assistance to children with special needs, which can include vulnerable populations, in families with very low incomes, and to children experiencing homelessness (658E(c)(3)(B); 98.46(a)).
+The prioritization of CCDF assistance services is not limited to eligibility determination.
+Other ways to give priority may include the establishment of a waiting list or the ranking of eligible families in priority order to be served.

-Note:

-CCDF defines "child experiencing homelessness" as a child who is homeless, as defined in Section 725 of Subtitle VII-B of the McKinney-Vento Act (42 U.S.C.
+Note: CCDF defines "child experiencing homelessness" as a child who is homeless, as defined in Section 725 of Subtitle VII-B of the McKinney-Vento Act (42 U.S.C.
 11434a) (98.2).

+3.3.1 Increasing access for vulnerable children and families

-3.3.1 Describe how the Lead Agency defines:
+Describe how the Lead Agency defines:

-a) "Children with special needs":
+a.
+"Children with special needs":

 Children with special needs are defined as children of teen parents.
-Teen parents participating in the Youth Services/Home Visiting (formerly Youth Success) program that are employed, attending school or participating in education related activities for a minimum of twenty (20) hour per week on average, may be authorized for CCAP child care services.
+Teen parents participating in the Youth Services/Home Visiting (formerly Youth Success) program that are employed, attending school or participating in education related activities for a minimum of twenty (20) hour per week on average, may be authorized for CCAP child care services.?
 Children eligible for foster care services are also included in this definition and are eligible for child care services.

-Certain children with special needs may be categorized as school age through the age of eighteen (18) and qualify for CCAP child care services if the child is thirteen (13) up through eighteen (18) years old and has a documented physical or mental disability which makes the child incapable of self-care.
+br />Certain children with special needs may be categorized as school age through the age of eighteen (18) and qualify for CCAP child care services if the child is thirteen (13) up through eighteen (18) years old and has a documented physical or mental disability which makes the child incapable of self-care.

-b) "Families with very low incomes":
+b.
+"Families with very low incomes":

-Families whose income level is less than or equal to 100% of the Federal Poverty level are not required to provide a family share co-pay.
+Families whose income level is less than or equal to 100% of the Federal Poverty level are not required to provide a family share copay.

+3.3.2 Priority populations

-3.3.2 Identify how the Lead Agency will prioritize or target child care services for the following children and families:
+Identify how the Lead Agency will prioritize or target child care services for the following children and families: